Volunteer

 Ways you can help by volunteering at CHA Animal Shelter…

-CHA Animal Shelter is a volunteer, nonprofit animal shelter dedicated to finding homes for homeless cats and dogs with responsible individuals.
+CHA Animal Shelter is a volunteer-run, nonprofit animal shelter dedicated to finding homes for cats and dogs in need with responsible individuals.
 We rely on over 400 volunteers for their talent and the generosity of their time to accomplish this goal.

 To become a CHA volunteer: